Places of Interest

 Ommen, located in the heart of the Vechtdal, is a beautiful Hanseatic city with a rich history and vibrant center.
 The historic center of the city and the village character make Ommen a cozy and idyllic place on the Vecht.
 In the center you can shop in various shops and ateliers.
 There is a wide range of restaurants and nice terraces.

 Dalfsen is a village on the river Vecht and is known for the bridge with the blue bows and the ‘floating rock’.
 There is a lot of attention for nature and culture in Dalfsen.
 Dalfsen was previously declared the Greenest Village and Greenest Small Town.
 There are nice shops, boutiques and restaurant.
 The still functioning windmill with accompanying farm shop is also worthwhile to visit.
-Furthermore, the area around Dalfsen is nice to explore by bike.
-For example, cycle past the Rechteren Castle and cross the river Vecht with the free bicycle ferry.

 The Hanseatic city Zwolle is the capital of the province of Overijssel.
 Zwolle has a historic city center with many attractions such as Museum ‘de Fundatie’ and Waanders in the Broeren, restaurants, cozy terraces, a monumental city center and of course plenty of opportunities for a night out, such as theater Odeon de Spiegel.
 Zwolle is also a nice city to go shopping.
 The city center contains many large and small shops and has something for everyone.